bSchnepp/pantheon/README.md

 	- Handle scheduling between many different processes in efficient manner to reduce *latency*
 	- Expose various hardware protocols to userspace applications in a nice and fair way (ie, create daemons at "i2c:port1", "gpio:pin1", etc.)
 	- Have a real wifi/ethernet driver!
 And be able to host a small static website from it.
 	- Perhaps allow system calls to be deferred to a userland process? (ie, a process thinks it has one kernel ABI, but it actually has its syscalls routed to another process, and that process calls into the kernel.
-This allows execution of binaries intended for another platform)
+This allows execution of binaries intended for another platform, or emulation of another OS's APIs)
+	- Support DG2 graphics, possibly by porting i915 code into a userland GPU service.
+Requires complete PCIe driver first though.

 ## Organization
 Most core kernel code is located under `Common/`, with code for various physical protocols, processes, synchronization primitives, and other basic runtime code located there.

-Code for a specific board, such as `qemu-virt` can be found under `board/`.
+Code for a specific board, such as `qemu-virt` can be found under `BoardSupport/`.
 For now, only qemu-virt is supported, and addresses of it's peripherals, such as the PL011 UART, are hardcoded in.
 This should be changed to use the device tree more properly at a later time.
+A branch exists for a port to the BCM2711 platform, but this is incomplete.

 Code for a specific processor architecture is under `arch/`.
-For now, the only supported processor architecture is `aarch64`, and specifically assumed to be an A72-compatible core.
+For now, the only supported processor architecture is `aarch64`, and specifically assumed to be an A72-compatible core (at least Aarch64 v8.0).

 Specific CMake toolchain scripts are located under the `cmake/` directory.
 For supporting a different board combination, the format `<board>-<arch>.cmake`